 Facebook for example, has proposals to build a version of Instagram for children under the age of 13.

 May is Mental Health Awareness Month and when I think of the importance of youth mental health, voice and leadership is only possible if we are paying attention to the ‘whole gamut’ the ‘whole child.’
 If you want to be inspired by youth global mental health and wellness efforts make sure listen to Prof. Dr. Knut Tielking in Episode 6, ‘Youth Indicators.’
-Where we see youth mental health and wellness has no boundaries; culturally or by country.
+Where we see youth mental health and wellness has no boundaries; culturally nor country.

 I believe individuals, groups, and organizations can come out of life altering situations such as a pandemic stronger.
 Maybe more hopeful, especially if we consider the final UN Sustainable Development Goal 17 “Partnerships!”
+Please check out our ‘Youth Indicators’ student lead projects.

 Yes, the youth are resilient, but that is because they have the right algorithms and heart, combined with purer leadership and voice credentials, to help make sure we are on the right track.
 The right LENS.